ravinderjangra/safe-authenticator-mobile/README.md

 ### Installation

-The latest version of the Authenticator app can be downloaded using following links and QR code for the Android and iOS devices.
+The latest version of the Authenticator app can be downloaded using following links and QR code for Android and iOS devices.

 |Platform|OS & Architecture |Downlaod Link| QR Code|
 |-|-|-|-|